Comparative Study of Early-Universe Epochs in an $f(R,L_m)$ Gravity Model with Effective Curvature--Matter Interaction and $\Lambda$CDM Cosmology: Future Outlook

 \subsection{4.
 Large-Scale Structure and Weak Lensing Surveys}

-Next-generation surveys such as \textit{LSST} (Vera C. Rubin Observatory) and \textit{DESI} will map the distribution of galaxies and matter on cosmological scales.
-These datasets will enable precise reconstruction of the growth rate of structure, gravitational slip, and effective gravitational coupling \( G_{\text{eff}}(z) \), providing direct tests of the dynamical predictions of \( f(R, L_m) \) gravity.
+Upcoming large-scale structure and weak lensing surveys, including \textit{DESI} and \textit{LSST} (Vera C. Rubin Observatory), will map the cosmic web with unprecedented precision.
+Their measurements of galaxy clustering, redshift-space distortions, and weak lensing shear can provide robust constraints on the growth rate of structure, the gravitational slip parameter, and the effective gravitational coupling \( G_{\mathrm{eff}}(z) \), offering direct empirical tests of the dynamical predictions of \( f(R, L_m) \) gravity.